 Alaska pollock are harvested from January through April, and June through October.
 The mid-water trawl method is mostly employed as the catching method.
 The supply of walleye pollock is abundant, sustainable, and available year-round.

-Choose good quality walleye pollock from authentic sources that freeze the fish at sea right after it's caught.
+Choose good quality walleye pollock from authentic sources that freeze the fish at sea soon after it's catch.

 Alaska pollock is available as a whole, headed & gutted or filleted, and fillet blocks (deep-skinned fillet block, mince block, skinless boneless fillets).
 The fillets may be marketed single or twice-frozen, either deep-skinned or with the fat layer intact.
 Surimi and pollock roe are also readily available in the supermarkets year-round.